The Okavango Delta

 Sanctuary Stanley's Camp is situated on a 260,000 acre private concession and offers excellent game viewing in the Okavango Delta.
 There are 8 classic styled safari tents, each of which has a private deck complete with a hammock to enable guests to relax fully in the African sunshine.

 Children aged 9 years and older are welcome.

-Moremi Crossing is situated on a small palm fringed and treed island called Ntswi which is surrounded by game-rich seasonal floodplains.
-The luxury accommodation is in 16 large and airy en-suite meru safari tents, each with its own private wooden deck and magical views over the Boro River on to Chief's Island.
+Moremi Crossing is situated on a small palm fringed island which is surrounded by game-rich seasonal floodplains.
+Accommodation is in 16 large and airy en-suite meru safari tents, each with its own private wooden deck and magical views over the Boro River onto Chief's Island.

 Children aged 8 years and older are welcome.

 Oddballs’ Enclave can accommodate a maximum of 10 guests, in 5 twin or double bedded mini-Meru tents, making it a classic and intimate camp.
 The tents are on elevated wooden decks, each with a semi-detached private bathroom.
 The camp offers only walking and mokoro activities.

 Children of any age are welcome.

 One of Botswana's very first safari camps, Camp Xakanaxa provides guests with an authentic, year round Okavango Delta safari land and water game-viewing experience, in open 4x4 safari vehicles or powerboats.
 The camp has 12 en-suite luxury safari tents that are situated on raised decks.